 - Meet more regularly if time and availability allows.
 UCL's Academic Manual requires a minimum of three meetings a year.
-Meeting as frequently as time allows over the year can be highly effective in ensuring a sense of continued dialogue, and in ensuring issues and actions can be followed up. - Think about whether the meeting feels overly formal or stuffy.
+Meeting as frequently as time allows over the year can be highly effective in ensuring a sense of continued dialogue, and in ensuring issues and actions can be followed up. - Think about the meeting environment you are creating.
 Whilst the meeting should hold importance to attendees, this does not mean the environment cannot be relatively relaxed.
 Aim for a meeting which feels more like a working-group than a committee. - Organise meetings that can be accessed virtually.
 Representatives do not need to be physically there in person to contribute, especially given changes in our operating mode.
-Platforms such as Zoom and Microsoft Teams can help representatives (and staff) join meetings remotely, and also offer the useful option to record the meeting and share with those who were unable to attend.
-More guidance is available on our staff resources webpages. - Circulate minutes promptly after a meeting to both attendees and other students.
+Microsoft Teams can help representatives (and staff) join meetings remotely, and also offer the useful option to record the meeting and share with those who were unable to attend.
+More guidance is available on our staff resources webpages6. - Circulate minutes promptly after a meeting to both attendees and other students.
 Minutes are important to ensure that representatives can confirm what has been agreed and communicate this to peers.
 They help to prevent misunderstanding.
 They also ensure that students are aware that their issues are being addressed, and that students can hold their representatives accountable.

-Use the benchmarking tool available on our staff resources webpages as a diagnostic tool for improving SSCC meetings.
+Use the benchmarking tool available on our staff resources webpages7 as a diagnostic tool for improving SPC meetings.